Andre Kikoski’s Gutsy Guggenheim Restaurant Design Wins James Beard Award

 Kikoski’s design for The Wright garnered raves for its ability to translate Wright’s vocabulary into the small space, enhanced with a brilliantly colored aluminum wall sculpture by artist Liam Gillick.
 “Our use of color was muted and restrained,” Kikoski told us, “while his is vibrant and audacious.
 We were both committed to the idea that this had to work like the museum, where the symbiosis of art and architecture exhibits perfect complementarity.”

-“As we seek to make architecture that is both innovative and inspired,we are delighted to receive this great honor from the James BeardFoundation,” Kikoski says.
+“As we seek to make architecture that is both innovative and inspired,

+we are delighted to receive this great honor from the James Beard

 Despite the recession’s chilling effect on the restaurant industry, Kikoski had some fierce competition in the category: from Pie Lab, a space created by design-for-good collective Project M in Greensboro, Alabama, to Evan Douglas Studio’s work for Choice Market’s newest Dumbo location in Brooklyn.